 ProCare recognises people’s health and wellbeing can be supported in a range of settings, for example, at school, at church or at the gym.
 This is why we have a variety of services and activities that complement the work of general practices and extend into the community.

-As well as supporting practices to care for individual patients, ProCare has a strong focus on improving outcomes for our collective patient population, which includes health promotion activities to reach vulnerable groups and to help families and whanau avoid health risks like rheumatic fever.
+As well as supporting practices to care for individual patients, ProCare has a strong focus on improving outcomes for people via health promotion activities to reach vulnerable groups and to help families and whanau avoid health risks like rheumatic fever.

 As a Primary Health Organisation, we work hard to reduce inequities and to increase access to health services.